 Research Professor of Old Testament and Biblical Theology at Midwestern Seminary and Content Developer and Global Trainer with Hands to the Plow Ministries

 Hi!
 My name is Jason DeRouchie, and I serve as Research Professor of Old Testament and Biblical Theology at Midwestern Baptist Theological Seminary.
 I am also an active member at Emmaus Church in north Kansas City, MO.
 My passion is to exalt Christ through whole-Bible theology and to help train the next generation of church leaders here and abroad how to faithfully interpret and appropriate their Hebrew Old Testaments as Christian Scripture.
 My heart longs for the nations to know Christ, and I seek to mobilize men and women to study, practice, and teach God’s word faithfully both here and abroad.

 I treasure my wife Teresa, to whom I have been married since 1994.
 The Lord has blessed us with six children––three boys and three girls, and the younger three all came from Ethiopia, a land that I love.
 As a family, we delight in academic and church ministry and are delighted to be a part of both Midwestern Seminary and Hands to the Plow Ministries.
-Our previous years of service and local church involvement have helped us cherish the gospel more and birthing within us a love for the nations, especially among the poor.
+Our previous years of service and local church involvement have helped us cherish the gospel and love the nations.
 I now have so many from other cultures whose names and stories I know and whom I love and long to see celebrating Christ in eternity.
 As a family, we enjoy camping, hiking, canoeing, and moose-watching, and our favorite place to get away is the north shore of Lake Superior.
 Whenever possible, I love to return to Ethiopia to help the church there train its leaders, care for the poor, evangelize the lost, including the unreached.
 Along with leading teaching and service teams through Hands to the Plow, I also help develop resources for training those in under-developed areas.

 Areas of Specialization